DIY Pullout Baking Sheet Drawer

 Next, I created the angle of the side pieces (that way it is not a rectangle box).
 To do this, I marked the front of the of each side piece to be level with the front drawer piece, like the picture below.

-After marking, I decided where I wanted to the wood to start to angle and tracked a line to connect the two marks together.
-Next, I took a Skil saw (with a quality blade) and cut along the line for the two side pieces and MDF pieces.
+After marking, I decided where I wanted the wood to start to angle and tracked a line to connect the two marks together.
+Next, I took a jigsaw (with a quality blade) and cut along the line for the two side pieces and MDF pieces.